icarusfactor/openstack-Installs/README.md

 Cloud-init - DEBIAN9:
              Automated script files for cloud-init.

-ELKSTACK -7.x  Elasticsearch - Logstash - Kibana setup.
+ELKSTACK -7.x  Elasticsearch - Logstash - Kibana setup with CENTOS7.6 and Openstack.

 MISC - Various programs that can help facilitate Openstack